Links of Interest

-Restaurants: 6 eateries (Fisherman’s Harbor) and a fine dining restaurant at the water’s edge (Phase II)
+- Restaurants: up to 7 eateries (Fisherman’s Harbor) and a fine dining restaurant (Phase II)

-Port Upland Infrastructure Costs: Est. $71 million based on concept-level planning
+Port Upland Infrastructure Costs: Est. $85 million based on design-level planning

-Master Developer: The Port of Everett is the master developer, with development partnerships achieved through land sales and leases
+Master Developer: The Port is the master developer, and has development partnerships through land sales and leases with private sector partners

 Density: Up to 1.5 million square feet mixed-use development

-Parking: This development strategy calls for up to 3,200 stalls of surface and structured parking at the fullest density
+Parking: This development strategy calls for up to 3,200 stalls of surface and structured parking at maximum density

-Environmental Cleanup: In partnership with the Department of Ecology, the Port of Everett is reviving and restoring 215 acres of property for economic use.
-A large portion of these cleanups are in the Waterfront Place, as the site was the epicenter of Everett’s milltown roots.
-After deliberate policy direction by the Port Commission, the project area is now primed for development.
+Environmental Cleanup: In partnership with the Department of Ecology, the Port of Everett has restored 60 acres of property for economic use.
+A large portion of these cleanups are in Waterfront Place — the epicenter of Everett’s mill town roots.
+After deliberate policy direction by the Port Commission, the project area is now in development.

 Business Interest: Terrie Battuello, Chief of Business Development | 425.388.0614 | E-mail